 August is another very warm and busy month in Slovenia, with average temperatures ranging between a max of 26.7°C (80.1°F) and min 15.2°C (59.4°F) in the mountains.
 August is a slightly wetter month than July, especially in the Alps, but generally speaking, sunny days are still out in full force.

 Slovenia in August simply demands active holidays with tons of outdoor activities.
-With the tourist season in full swing (including our Italian neighbor’s Ferragosto), private tailor-made holidays are a fantastic way to visit specific locations while circumventing the crowds.
+With the tourist season in full swing (including our Italian neighbor’s Ferragosto), private tailor-made holidays and Slovenia Private Tours are a fantastic way to visit specific locations while circumventing the crowds.